tobyesmith/singularity101/introduction.md

 Namespace resource partition and isolation.
 ```

-Namespaces limit resources in a way so the process program or application is not aware of this limitation.
-When a program runs, the application is not aware that it is within a container, and is not necessary to make changes to the source code.
+Namespaces restrict resources in a manner that is transparent to the process,
+program, or application is not aware of this limitation.
+When an application
+runs, it remains unaware of its presence within a container, eliminating the
+need for any modification of the source code.

-Examples of resources are:
+Examples of resources that can be isolated include:

 * Processes.
-  This provides processes with an independent set of IDs from other namespaces.
+Namespaces provide each container with a unique set of IDs that are independent
+from those in other namespaces.
 * Network interfaces.
-  Each namespace can have private IP addresses, routing tables, firewall, this mean your containers can communicate with the external world.
+Each namespace can have its own private IP addresses, routing tables, and
+firewall, enabling containers to communicate with the external world.
 * Filesystem mounts.
-  Determine which filesystems are isolated from other containers.
+Namespaces determine which filesystems are isolated from other containers,
+ensuring data isolation.
 * UTS Namespace.
-  Isolates kernel and version identifiers, so you could have multiple containers running that may be running different kernel versions.
+Isolates kernel and version identifiers, allowing multiple containers to run
+simultaneously, even if they are using different kernel versions.